June 3, 2022

 Examples of beneficiary clauses and their impact in the event of waiver

-We will assume that at the time of Mrs X’s death, Marie has sufficient assets, including life assurance policies on her behalf (with premiums paid before 70 years of the assured life) for an amount greater than the available allowance.
+We will assume that at the time of Mrs X’s death, Marie has sufficient assets, including life insurance policies on her behalf (with premiums paid before 70 years of the assured life) for an amount greater than the available allowance.

 Case no. 1 – Absence of second-rank beneficiary